The Book: A New Medium Transforming Religious Knowledge and Tradition

 Fuchs, Franz/Daniels, Tobias, eds., Venedig und der oberdeutsche Buchmarkt um 1500, Harrassowitz: Wiesbaden 2017.

 Lied, Liv Ingeborg and Marilena Maniaci, The Bible as Notepad: Tracing Annotations and Annotation Practices in Late Antique and Medieval Biblical Manuscripts, Berlin: de Gruyter 2017 (with introduction to “material philology”.

 Marzo Magno, Alessandro, Bound in Venice.
 The Serene Republic and the Dawn of the Book, New York: Europa Editions 2013.

 Pelusi, Simonetta, ed., Le civiltà del libro e la stampa a Venezia.
 Testi sacri ebraici, cristiani, islamici dal Quattrocento al Settecento, Padova: Poligrafo 2001.

 Pon, Lisa/Kallendorf, Craig, eds., The Books of Venice.
 Il libro veneziano, Venezia: Biblioteca Nazionale Marciana 2008.

 Prof. Dr. Daria Pezzoli-Olgiati, Study of Religion, LMU

 Prof. Dr. Susanne Reichlin, German Literature, LMU

-Prof. Dr. Andreas Schwab, Classical Philology and Study of Religion, LMU
+Prof. Dr. Andreas Schwab, Greek and Latin Philology, University of Bonn/University of Heidelberg

 Prof. Dr. Loren Stuckenbruck, New Testament, LMU